From little coastal fishing ports to high mountain settlements, the Peloponnese has it all.Read more...

 Options for accommodation include hotels, villas, ‘rooms places’ (domatia in Greek), and campsites.

-Accommodation in the Peloponnese is in a transitional period, both in terms of the quality available (with small, boutique hotels upping the game), and when it is open.
+Accommodation in the Peloponnese has changed dramatically in the last ten years, both in terms of the quality available (with small, boutique hotels upping the game and becoming more prevalent), and when it is open.
 It used to be that all but the larger hotels only opened from April to October.
 This is now changing as the Greeks realise they need to attract visitors to their country year round, but it is always worth checking ahead if you travel here in the winter months.

 The other times that you might experience problems are around Greek Easter, which is an important holiday, and throughout August, when half of Athens seems to descend on the Peloponnese.
 Booking ahead is advisable for both.
 Prices also vary widely by season.
-Prices quoted are always for a double room in August.
 Outside of summer you can expect to pay at least a third less, except near ski resorts when the opposite applies.